 Businesses operating within the sustainability space will be buoyed by the opposition’s pledge to make Britain a clean energy superpower.
-With a current pledge to achieve Net Zero by 2050, organisations in the alternative energy space will be keeping a close eye on any policy aimed at accelerating the transition towards a sustainable future.
+With a current pledge to achieve Net Zero by 2050, organisations in the alternative energy space will be keeping a close eye on any policy aimed at accelerating the transition towards a sustainable future, being mindful that the party’s position on green spending could change if not fiscally viable.
 Similarly, with the sale of new petrol and diesel cars to end in 2030, those within the electrical vehicle space will be interested in any regulatory, legislative or policy changes which may encourage the transition to electric vehicles.

-With the NHS facing increasing pressure relating to targets and staff retention, Labour’s promise to make the health service “fit for the future” may rely on support from the private sector.
+With the NHS facing increasing pressure relating to targets. staff retention and strikes, Labour’s promise to make the health service “fit for the future” may rely on support from the private sector.
 The requirement for a strategy focused on preventative measures, those in the health and wellbeing space are likely to become even more vital in the work to safeguard the future of the NHS.

 More broadly, the upcoming General Election, whenever that may be comes at a crucial time for the UK economy and society.
 Businesses and organisations will be closely monitoring any change in policy that may come from a new Labour Government and how closely these relate to the biggest issues facing the public such as the cost of living and NHS crises.